 Weapons: 5 Type V phaser turrets (5 × 1 mounts), 1 probe/missile launcher with 15 Trilobite missiles

-Embarked craft: 4 small cargo/personnel shuttlecraft, 4 mini cargo/personnel shuttlecraft, 12 micro personnel shuttlecraft
+Embarked craft: 4 medium cargo/personnel shuttlecraft, 4 light personnel shuttlecraft, 12 personnel shuttlepods

 Warp drive: SSWR-VII-C linear M/AM reactor with 4 Ultima nacelles

 Velocity: wf 5.3, cruise; wf 5.6, supercruise; wf 5.7, maximum